All posts by Laurie Senauke

 SIGN UP BY CLICKING HERE:

-We invite you to join us for a One-Day Sesshin at Berkeley Zen Center, Saturday, October 14, from 6:00 AM to 5:30 PM.
-This sesshin will be led by Gerry Oliva, and will open our Fall Aspects of Practice Period.
-(Please note the time change: we will begin at 6:00 AM, and will include breakfast as well as lunch).
+We invite you to join us for a One-Day Sesshin at Berkeley Zen Center, Saturday, November 11, from 6:00 AM to 5:30 PM.
+(Please note the time change: we will begin at 6:00 AM, and will include both breakfast and lunch).
+This sesshin will be led by Carol Paul, and will close our Fall Aspects of Practice Period.

-2. The sesshin also be offered online; you may sign up using the same link.
+2. The sesshin will also be offered online; sign up using the same link.

 3. For all sesshin attendees, proof of vaccination and booster shots are required to participate.
-Social distancing protocols will still be observed, but indoor masking is now optional (unless smokey conditions warrant a change).
+Indoor masking is now optional, but social distancing protocols will still be observed.

-4. Both breakfast and Lunch will be served in the zendo using a the traditional oryoki form.
+4. Breakfast and Lunch will be served in the zendo using the traditional oryoki form.
 To purchase a set of oryoki bowls, check our website for a link.
 An oryoki refresher class will occur during the second period of zazen.
+For further information please contact Ellen Webb at elweb@sbcglobal.net.

 5. We will have a short work period, so please bring work clothes you can change into.

-7. The sesshin fee is $25 for in-person attendees.
+7. The sesshin fee is $35 for in-person attendees (or whatever you can afford).
 You may pay online, or you can send a check to BZC at:

 Berkeley Zen Center